Apollo's Song

 Apollo's Song (アポロの歌, Aporo no Uta) is a manga written and illustrated by Osamu Tezuka.
 It was originally serialized in Weekly Shōnen King in Japan in 1970 and was published in English translation in 2007.

 The story follows a neglected and abused boy, Shogo, who does not have any feelings of love.
 Through a series of visions spanning the past and future, Shogo explores the meaning of love between man and woman.
+Tezuka describes love and death as a cycle that men and women must endure and repeat until the end of time.